The Geopolitics of Borders: From Security to Solidarity in SicilyDialogue

-Palermo, Italy Florence, Italy Summer I, 2023
+Palermo, Italy Summer I, 2024

-Summer 1, 2023
+Summer 1, 2024

 One of the main ironies of our times is that we are feeling less safe and more fearful in a world that is increasingly securitized.
-In the aftermath of the break of Syrian civil war, Europe fell into a major “security crisis” owing to the first mass influx of refugees from outside of Europe.
-Against the backdrop of tightened border control and rise of anti- immigrant regimes in Europe since 2016, this Dialogue demonstrates how cities of refuge take on innovative socio-spatial roles and political agency in building solidarity with refugees and migrants.
+In the aftermath of the break of Syrian civil war, Europe fell into a major “security crisis” referred often as the “refugee crisis” owing to the first mass influx of refugees from outside of Europe.
+Against the backdrop of tightened border control and rise of anti- immigrant sentiments and policies in Europe since 2016, this Dialogue demonstrates how border cities take on innovative roles and political agency in building solidarity with refugees and migrants.

 For more information, please see the Global Experience Office website found here.

-Information Session for Summer 2023:
+Information Session (updated):

 Join us for a virtual Info Session on Tuesday, November 28th at 4pm on Zoom